CPAs must continually enhance their knowledge and expertise to remain at the forefront of today’s competitive market.

 CPD Audit / Monitoring

 CPA Alberta will conduct a random audit of members' CPD reporting each year.
-The selection will be 2% of the reporting membership or 500 members, whichever is greater.
-Members may be 'manually' (individually) selected for an audit of their CPD learning activities.
+In addition to the random selection, members may be 'manually' (individually) selected for an audit of their CPD learning activities.
 Manual selection may be directed by the Registration Committee, Practice Review Committee, Registrar, Professional Standards or other means.